awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/idt-troubleshooting.md

 ### Security exception on macOS<a name="security-exception-macos"></a>

-When you run IDT on a host computer that uses macOS 10\.15, the notarization ticket for IDT isn't detected, which blocks IDT from being run\.
-To run IDT, grant a security exception to the `devicetester_mac_x86-64` executable\.
-Do one of the following:
+When you run IDT on a macOS host computer, it blocks IDT from running\.
+To run IDT, grant a security exception to the executables that is part of IDT runtime functionality\.
+When you see the warning message display on your host computer, do the following for each of the applicable executables:

 **To grant a security exception to IDT executables**

-1. Launch **System Preferences** from the Apple menu\.
+1. On the macOS computer, on the Apple menu, open **System Preferences**\.

 1. Choose **Security & Privacy**, then on the **General** tab, choose the lock icon to make changes to security settings\.

-1. Look for the message `"devicetester_mac_x86-64" was blocked from use because it is not from an identified developer.` and choose **Allow Anyway**\.
+1. In case of blocked `devicetester_mac_x86-64`, look for the message `"devicetester_mac_x86-64" was blocked from use because it is not from an identified developer.` and choose **Allow Anyway**\.

-1. Accept the security warning\.
+1. Resume IDT testing, until you get through all executables involved\.

 ### SSH connection errors<a name="ssh-connect-errors"></a>